 6. Automate Processes Whenever Necessary

 Improving workflows, internal processes, and operations are the most overlooked aspects of scaling a business.
 For instance, if you leverage automation for email marketing, you can save time and use it to focus on other core areas of your small business.
+You can check out the benefits of automation from Online Success Genie and learn more about how it can help grow your business online.

 Growth also depends on your solid critical business functions.
 Aside from email marketing, you can also automate your onboarding process.
 To do that, document each task in your business so your new hires can quickly ramp up and work effectively.
 This will save you time training them, making it easier to onboard new hires.